Local:

 • Pass an ordinance completely banning single-use plastic utensils (forks, knives, spoons, stirrers).
 This means that stores would not be allowed to sell them, and restaurants would not be allowed to provide them.
 Your city can completely ban plastic utensils because there is no preemption concerning plastic utensils.

-• Other ideas: Some cities in the US are passing laws that would require an extra charge for these items (the customer pays the charge for the utensils, for example, and it doesn’t cost the business owner any money).
-These laws promote personal responsibility by encouraging customers to bring reusable items.
-Some cities are simply passing laws that these extra items can’t be given unless the customer requests them (“by request only” or “opt in” policy).
+• Reduce unnecessary extras: Some cities are simply passing laws that these extra items can’t be given unless the customer requests them (“by request only” or “opt in” policy).
 This also doesn’t cost business owners anything extra (these laws save money and reduce waste).
+These policies are sometimes called “Skip the Stuff” policies.
+With a Skip the Stuff law such as New York City’s, customers only get the items they need/request.

 Your municipality can completely ban single-use plastic utensils because they are not a bag, container, or polystyrene foam.
 There is no specific law preempting utensils.
 Your stores and restaurants would have to supply reusable utensils and/or wooden/bamboo utensils.